pyglet/pyglet/doc/programming_guide/shapes.rst

     # or, set at the same time:
     rectangle.anchor_position = 50, 25

-    # The rectangle is then rotated around it's anchor point:
+    # The rectangle is then rotated around its anchor point:
     rectangle.rotation = 45

 If you plan to create a large number of shapes, you can optionally set the